-- to report abuse, neglect, or domestic violence as required by state of federal law
+- to report abuse, neglect, or domestic violence as required by state or federal law;

-- for public health and health oversight activities, such as preventing or controlling disease or investigations
+- for public health and health oversight activities, such as preventing or controlling disease or investigations; or

-- to coroners, medical examiners, or funeral directors as necessary to carry out their responsibilities.
+- to coroners, medical examiners, or funeral directors as necessary to carry out their duties.

-Certain actions — such as most uses or disclosures of psychotherapy notes, the use or disclosure of PHI for marketing purposes, or the sale of PHI — may be made only with your written permission (also referred to as “authorization”).
+Certain actions — such as most uses or disclosures of psychotherapy notes, the use or disclosure of PHI for marketing purposes, or the sale of PHI — may be made only with your written permission (authorization).
 In addition, Massachusetts provides special privacy protections for particularly sensitive conditions or illnesses such as HIV/AIDS, mental health, and substance abuse.
 Joslin will disclose such information only in a manner that is consistent with these laws.